GPGoforth/Plex-Automation/README.md

 I have been a Plex user for years and have a lifetime Plex Pass, so that was going to be my personal choice, but this could easlily be modified for Emby, JellyFin or any other one out thaere.<br>

 Overseerr service acts as the main interface for users to request new media to be added to the library.<br>
-Radarr, Sonarr, and Lidarr with the help of Jackett/Prowlarr work together to automate the process of finding and downloading new media files, and NZBGet handles the actual downloading of the files.
+Radarr, Sonarr, and Lidarr with the help of Prowlarr work together to automate the process of finding and downloading new media files, and NZBGet handles the actual downloading of the files.
 Bazarr will take care of downloading subtitles.
 I have also added Watchtower to keep my containers updated and autoheal to make sure everything stays running.
 Lastly I have added Homarr and Heimdall as a dashbord/frontend for accessing everything.
 Last but not leat I added Portainer for visibility in everything running in Docker

 <br>

 Plex is a great choice for a media server and has many additional features that can enhance your media streaming experience.
-In combination with other services such as [Radarr](https://radarr.video/), [Sonarr](https://sonarr.tv/), [Lidarr](https://lidarr.audio/), [SABnzbd](https://sabnzbd.org/), [jackett](https://github.com/Jackett/Jackett) and [Overseerr](https://overseerr.dev/) it makes user experience in whole new level.
+In combination with other services such as [Radarr](https://radarr.video/), [Sonarr](https://sonarr.tv/), [Lidarr](https://lidarr.audio/), [SABnzbd](https://sabnzbd.org/), [Prowlarr](https://prowlarr.com/) and [Overseerr](https://overseerr.dev/) it makes user experience in whole new level.

 Here's a brief explanation of each services and the and the relationships between: